M66B/FairEmail/docs/FAQ-fr-rCA.md

 To store draft messages a drafts folder is required.
 In most cases FairEmail will automatically select the drafts folders on adding an account based on [the attributes](https://www.iana.org/assignments/imap-mailbox-name-attributes/imap-mailbox-name-attributes.xhtml) the email server sends.
 However, some email servers are not configured properly and do not send these attributes.
 In this case FairEmail tries to identify the drafts folder by name, but this might fail if the drafts folder has an unusual name or is not present at all.

-You can fix this problem by manually selecting the drafts folder in the account settings (Settings, tap Manual setup and more options, tap Accounts, tap account, at the bottom).
+Vous pouvez résoudre ce problème en sélectionnant manuellement le dossier brouillons dans les paramètres du compte (Paramètres, appuyez sur Configuration manuelle, appuyez sur Comptes, appuyez sur compte, en bas de l'écran).
 If there is no drafts folder at all, you can create a drafts folder by tapping on the '+' button in the folder list of the account (tap on the account name in the navigation menu).

 Some providers, like Gmail, allow enabling/disabling IMAP for individual folders.
 So, if a folder is not visible, you might need to enable IMAP for the folder.